Don't Doubt Your Horses is a participatory art project that encourages people to make horses.

 Here are some ways to share your horse:

-- Instagram or Facebook: I can find and share your horse if you tag @dontdoubtyourhorses
+- Instagram or Facebook: I can find and share your horse if you mention @dontdoubtyourhorses

 ABOUT, IN DETAIL